Our Customer Charter

-Similarly, our Contract of Sale (under English law) and our Builders Missive (under Scots law), and all the terms and conditions included or attached to them, will be clear and fair, and will comply with the principles of the Unfair Terms in Consumer Contracts Regulations 2008.
+Our Contract of Sale (under English law) and our Missives (under Scots law), and all the terms and conditions included or attached to them, will be clear and fair, and will comply with the principles of all relevant laws and regulations.

 Before any contract is signed or any reservation made, we’ll provide you with all the information you need to make an informed decision about buying a property.
-This will include detailed pricing information including the list price, any deductions or pre-payments and service charge, plus the cost of any extras.
+This will include detailed pricing information including the list price, any deductions or pre-payments, plus the cost of any extras.

 Once you have reserved a home we provide the following:

-- Details of the home including land and communal areas, location, development size and layout, demarcation and boundary details
+- Details of the home including land and communal areas, location, parking arrangements, development size and layout, demarcation and boundary details

 - A sketch layout plan with approximate room sizes shown